alexanvs/mirror.copy/README.md

 ### Usage

 You need to run this program 2 times.
-First, before the rename and specify a source folder.
+First, before the modification and specify a source folder.
-Second, after the rename and specify a target folder.
+Second, after the modification and specify a target folder.
 ```groovy
 java -jar mirror.copy.ver1.jar step1 -source <path_to_source_folder>
 ```